Computer Science (CS)

 CS 495.
 Senior Project.
 (3 Credits)

 A hands-on and project-based course on the design and construction of sizeable software products.
 Topics include requirements, software architecture, professional tools for design, testing and project management.
 Students participate in and manage development teams.
-Prerequisite: CS 412 with a minimum grade of C- or instructor permission.
+Prerequisite: CS 412 with a minimum grade of C-.

 CS 497.
 Special Topics.
 (1-6 Credits)